The \'etale local structure of algebraic stacks: Reductive group schemes and fundamental stacks

 \begin{remark}[Equivalences II] An algebraic stack $\cX$ is a {\it global quotient stack} if $\cX \cong [U/\GL_n]$, where $U$ is an algebraic space.
 Since adequately affine and representable morphisms are necessarily affine (\cite[Thm.~4.3.1]{alper-adequate}), we have the following equivalences for a quasi-compact and quasi-separated algebraic stack $\cX$:

 \end{remark}

-\begin{remark}[Positive characteristic] Let $\cG$ be a gerbe over a field $k$ of characteristic $p>0$.
-If $\cG$ is cohomologically affine, then it is nicely fundamental.
-Indeed, since $\cG \to \spec k$ is smooth, there is a finite separable extension $k \subseteq k'$ that neutralizes the gerbe.
-Hence, $\cG_{k'} \cong BQ'$, for some linearly reductive group scheme $Q'$ over $k'$.
-By \Cref{R:nice_grp_pos_char}, $Q'$ is nice.
-Let $Q$ be the Weil restriction of $Q'$ along $\spec k' \to \spec k$; then $Q$ is nice and there is an induced affine morphism $\cG \to BQ$. \end{remark}
+\begin{proposition} Let $\cG$ be a gerbe over a field $k$. \begin{enumerate} \item If the stabilizer group of the unique point of $\cG$ is nice, then $\cG$ is nicely fundamental. \item If the characteristic of $k$ is $p>0$ and $\cG$ has linearly reductive stabilizer group, then $\cG$ is nicely fundamental. \end{enumerate} \end{proposition} \begin{proof} Claim \eqref{PI:lr-gerbe-field:char-p} follows from \eqref{PI:lr-gerbe-field:nice} and \Cref{R:nice_grp_pos_char}.
+For claim \eqref{PI:lr-gerbe-field:nice}: since $\cG \to \spec k$ is smooth, there is a finite separable extension $k \subseteq k'$ that neutralizes the gerbe.
+Hence, $\cG_{k'} \cong BQ'$, for some nice group scheme $Q'$ over $k'$.
+Let $Q$ be the Weil restriction of $Q'$ along $\spec k' \to \spec k$; then $Q$ is nice and there is an induced affine morphism $\cG \to BQ$. \end{proof}